 It’s easy to put all your focus on your lists and content when you’re running email marketing for a political campaign.
-But, one thing you also need to consider is how your subscribers will be consuming the information.
+But one thing you also need to consider is how your subscribers will be receiving the information.

 According to HubSpot, 46% of email opens occurred on mobile devices in 2020.
 That number is sure to increase in the coming years.
 Mobile devices are not just for work emails anymore.
 People connect their personal emails to their mobile devices so they can stay connected to everything on the go.

-From a marketer’s standpoint, this means you need to ensure your email marketing campaigns are optimized for mobile devices.
+From a marketer’s standpoint, this means you need to ensure your email marketing campaigns are optimized for mobile devices, tablets, and desktops.
 A surefire way to look like an amateur is by not having a mobile-friendly design for your email campaigns.
-Many marketing tools will allow you to preview your emails before you send them.
+Most marketing tools will allow you to preview your emails before you send them.
 Do this to ensure your emails look as good on a mobile device as they do on a traditional desktop.